 Feline calicivirus is a common respiratory disease in cats and kittens.
 This illness attacks the cat's respiratory tract including the nasal passages and lungs, as well as the mouth, intestines and the cat's musculoskeletal system.
-This illness is highly contagious in unvaccinated cats, and is often found in multi-cat homes, or shelters.
+This illness is highly contagious in unvaccinated cats and is often found in multi-cat homes, or shelters.
 This respiratory illness can be very difficult to get rid of once it has been contracted, and vaccinating your cat against feline calicivirus is strongly recommended.

 - Feline Herpesvirus Type I (Rhinotracheitis)

 Feline Herpesvirus (also known as feline viral rhinotracheitis -FVR) is a major cause of upper respiratory disease in cats, as well as inflammation of the tissues surrounding the cat's eyes.
-Once a cat has been infected with FVR it becomes a carriers of the virus.
+Once a cat has been infected with FVR it becomes a carrier of the virus.
 While most carriers will remain latent for long periods of time, stress and illness may cause the virus to become reactivated and infectious.

 Rabies is typically transmitted through a bite from the infected animal and is one of the few diseases that can be transmitted to people from their pets.
 The rabies virus causes acute encephalitis (inflammation of the brain) and will gradually infect the entire nervous system of the animal or person causing death.
-In many states rabies shots are mandatory for dogs, cats and ferrets, without exception.
+In many states, rabies shots are mandatory for dogs, cats and ferrets, without exception.